 - Ensure there are work equipment and infrastructure for safe and healthy work.

-Adaro Indonesia, AE’s main subsidiary, escalated the cultivation of a-ZAM by strengthening safety culture.
+Adaro Indonesia, AEI’s main subsidiary, escalated the cultivation of a-ZAM by strengthening safety culture.
 This program was initiated due to the dominance of human factor in causing occupational health.

 For strengthening the implementation of a-ZAM and achieved the target of zero injury, the QHSE Steering Committee issued a circular letter to require all companies within the Adaro Group to set the target to “zero”, not only for fatal accidents, but also for first aid cases, medical treatment, occupational diseases, and environmental contamination.